shinsterneck/pdns/modules/geosqlbackend/README.md

 ---

 > 1. Note that in the event the visitor can't be mapped to a REGION, such as in the case
-> when no region has been configured, GeoSQL will assign the actual country code and try to retrieve
+> when no region has been configured, the GeoSQL backend will assign the actual country code and try to retrieve
 > any country-code specific DNS records from the database.
 >
 > 2. If you have country-code specific records for the domain in the records database, it will always use those